 The SPEX High Altitude Balloon (HAB) project/group allows for a unique opportunity to conduct experiments for our Cubesat in a near space-like environment.
-HABs typically reach an attitude of aproximately 30,000 meters (about 100,000 feet).
-SPEX HAB has launched two previous balloons, designated as HAB I and HAB II.
+HABs typically reach an attitude of approximately 30,000 meters (about 100,000 feet).
+SPEX HAB has launched three previous balloons, designated as HAB I Hab II and HAB III.

 Using http://predict.habhub.org/, with data from our previous HAB II launch, the team expected the payload box to land in the general Cortland, NY area.
 Three days later a farmer in Marathon, NY called the number written on the side of the payload.
 The HAB had landed in a cow pasture fortunately where it would be found and played with by a group of cows.